bentheiii/WhetStone/README.md

 ```

 ## IV: Hooking & Tallying
-It's a common, yet rare adressed problem that Hooking and Tallting seek to solve.
+It's a common, yet rarely addressed problem that Hooking and Tallying seek to solve.
 Say you want to write a function that takes probabilities of events, as an `IEnumerable<double>`.
 You need your input to uphold three conditions:
 1. `Input` cannot be empty.
 2. `Input`'s sum cannot exceed 1.
 3. None of the `Input`'s elements can be negative.